Anivishy/CalculatorAdvProj/README.md

   -	getParenthesis, getExponent, getMultiplication, getDivision, getAddition, getSubtraction: Returns a string expression for each of the specific operations.

 3. Format: Responsible for processing the list of steps to perform the calculation and displaying the information to the console.
 Will also be responsible for displaying and rendering information to the GUI in future updates.
+- This file was later remmoved, as its functionality was implemented within the GUI file itself.

-4. Calculator: Core calculator file.
+5. Calculator: Core calculator file.
 Will contain the user input loop when run as a console application and will the initialization of the GUI when updated

+7. GUI: This file was used for implementing all of the buttons for the GUI and their functionality.
+This file feeds all of the GUI information to the calculator class as a string to be further parsed

+9. Config: Used for global constants and allowing the use of the "ANS" key.

 Special Features: